valentingol/gan-face-editing/README.md

 - [x] Focused change by semantic segmentation
 - [x] Resolve some artefacts and background problems with depth estimation
 - [x] Refactor the code to make it more convenient
-- [ ] Add a convenient config system - IN PROGRESS 🚧
+- [x] Add a convenient config system
 - [ ] Improve realism with GFP GAN - IN PROGRESS 🚧
 - [ ] Look for other repo to solve skin and age
 - [ ] Test GAN retraining and extract direction features